By Jessica Bubenheim, on 26 May 2021

 Other encouraging facts about the app include:

-- 500 million active users every day.
+- Over a billion active users every month.

 - Over 500 million accounts use Stories daily.

-- 25 million company profiles worldwide
+- There are over 25 million company profiles worldwide

 - More than 200 million users visit a company profile every day

-Let’s dive into our 7 tips to grow and monetize your Instagram account!
+Without further ado, let’s dive into our 7 tips to grow and monetize your Instagram account!

 How To Make Money on Instagram